-If a client requests a reference like lib/1.0@conan/stable, Conan will automatically retrieve the latest revision.
+If a client requests a reference like lib/1.0@conan/stable, Conan will automatically retrieve the latest revision in case the local cache doesn't contain any revisions already.
+If a client needs to update an existing revision, they have to ask for updates explicitly with -u, --update argument to conan install command.
 In the client cache there is only one revision installed simultaneously.

-The revisions can be pinned when you write a reference (in the recipe requires, or in a reference in a conan install command...) but if you don't specify a revision, the server will retrieve the latest revision.
+The revisions can be pinned when you write a reference (in the recipe requires, a reference in a conan install command,...) but if you don't specify a revision, the server will retrieve the latest revision.